A Weak LES is One of the Main Causes of GERD

 - Switch to medication that does not affect your LES

-- Make a conscious effort to chew your food very well before swallowing - this may reduce bloating and will improve digestion.
+- Make a conscious effort to chew your food completely before swallowing - this may reduce bloating and will improve digestion.

 - Eat smaller portions

-- Do not lie down within 3 to 4 hours after eating
+- Do not lie down or exercise within 3 to 4 hours after eating

 What Supplements Can I Take To Compensate For My Weakened LES?